keithtyser/keith-jump/memory-bank/architecture.md

    - Shows game over message and final score
    - Displays and updates high score
    - Provides restart button to begin a new game
+   - Implements data receiving from GameScene:
+     - Uses Phaser's scene.init method to receive game state data
+     - Receives score and high score from the GameScene
+   - Maintains visual consistency with the main game
+   - Creates a user-friendly game over experience:
+     - Provides clear feedback about the game result
+     - Shows both current score and high score for player assessment
+     - Offers an easy method to restart gameplay
+   - Uses event-based button interaction:
+     - Implements interactive properties for the restart button
+     - Handles pointer events to trigger scene transitions
+     - Prepared for future sound effect implementation
+   - Serves as a buffer between game sessions:
+     - Prevents immediate game restart on failure
+     - Gives players time to reflect on their score
+     - Provides an explicit action (button click) to continue

 ## Technical Architecture